American River (Agiapuk River tributary): Tributaries

 Budd Creek enters the American River from the east, about 6 miles below Portage Creek.
 It is 15–20 miles in length.
 About 3 miles from its mouth, it receives a large tributary, Windy Creek, from the south side.
-About 10 miles above its mouth, it forks, the two parts coming from the north and south, their direction being determined by the strike of the bed rocks.
+About 10 miles above its mouth, it forks.
+The two parts coming from the north and south, their direction being determined by the strike of the bed rocks.
 The bed rock on Budd Creek is composed of crystalline limestones, calcareous mica-schists, and graphitic schists, usually striking in a north–south direction, and having dips varying from 0° to 70°.
 Kugruk Mountain, a few miles east of the forks of Budd Creek, is made up of quartz-mica-schist, which has been thrown up into an anticline.
-Below the forks, the creek sinks, leaving its bed dry except in times of high water.
+Below the forks, the creek sinks leaving its bed dry except in times of high water.
 After flowing underground for about 2 miles, the creek rises again in a number of springs.
 This sink occurs where a massive bed of limestone, dipping downstream at a small angle, cuts across the creek.

-Windy Creek is tributary to Budd Creek from the south about 5 miles from its mouth.
-This creek is about 5 miles long and flows nearly north, parallel to the strike of the bed rock, which consists of more or less flaggy beds of limestone, between which there is a stratum of graphitic schist that outcrops along nearly the whole length of the creek.
+Windy Creek is a tributary to Budd Creek from the south about 5 miles from its mouth.
+This creek is about 5 miles long and flows nearly north, parallel to the strike of the bed rock which consists of more or less flaggy beds of limestone between which there is a stratum of graphitic schist that outcrops along nearly the whole length of the creek.
 Near the head of the creek, its bed contains many boulders of greenstone, which are derived from sills intruded in the limestone near its head.
 The valley of Windy Creek is broad and gravel filled.
-Along the sides of the valley, back from the creek bed, the gravel extends up the slopes, forming some well-marked gravel benches.
+Along the sides of the valley, back from the creek bed, the gravel extends up the slopes forming some well-marked gravel benches.
 A cut bank of the creek shows 6 feet of muck overlying 6 feet of gravel.

-Igloo Creek, also called on some maps Lewis Creek, enters the American River a few miles above its junction with the Agiapuk.
-This creek, like Budd Creek, flows west across the strike of the bed rock, which, as on Budd Creek, consists of limestones, calcareous and graphitic schists, with some intruded sills of greenstone, which are highly altered.
-Like Budd Creek, Igloo Creek sinks for about a mile of its course, probably in crossing the same bed of limestone that causes the sink on Budd Creek.
-In its lower course, Igloo Creek meanders over a broad flood plain, from which the hills rise by very gentle slopes to the flat-topped upland.
+Igloo Creek, also called on some maps Lewis Creek, enters the American River a few miles above its junction with the Agiapuk River.
+This creek, like Budd Creek flows west across the strike of the bed rock; which as on Budd Creek consists of limestones, calcareous and graphitic schists, with some intruded sills of greenstone which are highly altered.
+Like Budd Creek, Igloo Creek sinks for about a mile (1.6km) off its course probably in crossing the same bed of limestone that causes the sink on Budd Creek.
+In its lower course, Igloo Creek meanders over a broad flood plain from which the hills rise by very gentle slopes to the flat-topped upland.
 Igloo Creek, except where it sinks in passing over limestone beds, carries a large amount of water.